malipek/battery_charging_monitor/README.md

 Negative current reading means, that the battery is being discharged.

-The device is powered from measured circuit and it's power consumption is blow 0.3W.
+The device is powered from measured circuit and it's power consumption is around __250mW__.

-Minimal voltage level of measured circuit is __7V__.
+Minimal voltage for powering the circuit is __7V__.

 ![Electronic schematic of INA219, battery, charger, shunt and LCD connections](https://raw.githubusercontent.com/malipek/battery_charging_monitor/master/assets/arduino-battery-charger-LCD-INA219-POWER.png)